GoogleChrome/developer.chrome.com/site/en/blog/sqlite-wasm-in-the-browser-backed-by-the-origin-private-file-system/index.md

 ### Demo

-See the above code in action in the embedded demo.
-Be sure to check out the [source code](https://glitch.com/edit/#!/sqlite-wasm-opfs?path=index.js%3A1%3A0) on Glitch.
+See the above code in action in the [demo](https://sqlite-wasm-opfs.glitch.me/).
+Be sure to check out the
+[source code](https://glitch.com/edit/#!/sqlite-wasm-opfs?path=index.js%3A1%3A0) on Glitch.
+Note how the embedded version below does not use the OPFS backend, but when you open the demo in a [separate tab](https://sqlite-wasm-opfs.glitch.me/) it does.

 {% Glitch {
   id: 'sqlite-wasm-opfs'